agentsquash/a2-nea/docs/analysis.md

 | intervene      | BOOLEAN     | TRUE                   | If currentDelay is below MCT, then TRUE                                  |
 | interveneLevel | INT         | 2                      | Defined in Design.                                                       |

-The Progress Class handles the real time disruption handling part of the system.
+The Service Progress Class handles the real time disruption handling part of the system.
 It tracks the progress of the current journey against the planned routing, and determines whether there is a need to intervene, and the level of intervention (notification) required.
 At this stage in development, there are provisionally four Intervention Levels.

 * -1: No intervention required.
 * 0: Unofficial/tight connection.
 No rerouting deemed necessary.